brianc/node-postgres/README.md

 ## contributions

 I love contributions.
 Please make sure they have tests, and submit a PR.
 If you're not sure if the issue is worth it or will be accepted it never hurts to open an issue to begin the conversation.
-Don't forget to follow me on twitter at [@briancarlson](https://twitter.com/briancarlson) - I generally announce any noteworthy updates there.
+If you're interested in keeping up with node-postgres releated stuff, you can follow me on twitter at [@briancarlson](https://twitter.com/briancarlson) - I generally announce any noteworthy updates there.

 ## license